Gertrude Chandler Warner: The Boxcar Children series

-"I had to stay at home from school because of an attack of bronchitis.
+I had to stay at home from school because of an attack of bronchitis.
 Having written a series of eight books to order for a religious organization, I decided to write a book just to suit myself.
 What would I like to do?
 Well, I would like to live in a freight car, or a caboose.
-I would hang my wash out on the little back piazza and cook my stew on the little rusty stove found in the caboose."
+I would hang my wash out on the little back piazza and cook my stew on the little rusty stove found in the caboose.

 This original version of The Boxcar Children was published by Rand McNally and Company in 1924.
-It included 4 color illustrations by Dorothy Lake Gregory.
+It included four color illustrations by Dorothy Lake Gregory.
 In 1942, Warner rewrote the book with a prescribed vocabulary of six hundred words and a text of about 15,000 words, so that it could be used as a children's school reader.
 This edition featured numerous black-and-white silhouette illustrations by L. Kate Deal.
 Warner continued writing other things, but did not continue with The Boxcar Children series until her retirement from teaching.
 The second book in the series, Surprise Island, was published in 1949.

 Warner once acknowledged that The Boxcar Children was criticized for depicting children with little parental supervision; her critics thought that this would encourage child rebellion.
 Her response was, however, that the children liked it for that very reason.
-In her books, Warner "liked to stress the Aldens' independence and resourcefulness and their solid New England devotion to using up and making do."
+In her books, Warner "liked to stress the Aldens' independence and resourcefulness and their solid New England devotion to using up and making do".

-Today, Albert Whitman & Company publishes the extremely popular series of Warner's original 19 stories.
+Today, Albert Whitman & Company publishes the series of Warner's original 19 stories.
 Other authors have contributed to the series, adding approximately 150 books to The Boxcar Children series.

-In 2020, Gertrude Chandler Warner's The Box-Car Children, the first book in the series went into the public domain.
+In 2020, Gertrude Chandler Warner's The Box-Car Children, the first book in the series, entered the public domain.